 Unfortunately, Coronavirus case numbers have started to increase as the government has eased up a bit on restrictions.

 Keep in mind that this has hit the economy hard.
 Tourism accounts for over 8% of the country’s GDP.
 Zero tourism equals no income for tourism companies during what is typically the busiest time of year for the travel industry.

 Also, keep in mind that places like restaurants, grocery stores, etc. are not considered part of the tourism industry, but are also badly affected by the lack of travelers.

 I have talked to the managers of several hotels, transportation companies, and tour companies and most have had to lay off almost all of their employees.
 The ones who are staying on are mostly working in maintenance or processing refunds for canceled trips.

-The Institute of Costa Rica Tourism (ICT) has been pushing the government to give an exact date of reopening borders to tourists.
-Since March the government has continuously been pushing the opening date by a few weeks at a time.
+The Institute of Costa Rica Tourism (ICT) had been pushing the government to give an exact date of reopening borders to tourists.
+Since March the government had continuously been pushing the opening date by a few weeks at a time.

-This has been hard for companies because they don’t know when to rehire their staff and get everything ready for guests again.
+This had been hard for companies because they didn’t know when to rehire their staff and get everything ready for guests again.

-This has been hard for employees because they just want to know when the might be making a liveable income again.
+This had been hard for employees because they just wanted to know when the might be making a livable income again.

-If your trip is scheduled for later in the fall or beyond, I suggest contacting any hotels, transportation, activities etc. that you have booked and check in with their cancellation policies.
+If you booked your trip a long time ago and are not from one of the areas that are currently allowed in the country, I suggest contacting any hotels, transportation, activities etc. that you have booked and check in with their cancellation policies.
 Most companies have been very lenient, but we also don’t want you to miss the deadline for canceling any plans and not getting your money back.

 If a company is not willing to reimburse you, ask about delaying your plans instead.